zloeber/PSModuleBuild/README.md

 - I need to implement a better logging to file mechanism.
 - Probably should strip out full paths from the various on screen output to be more 'build-like' (or at least set an option to do so)
 - I need to probably figure out a way to update the build script on an already deployed module.
 - I really should deploy the current version of invoke-build with this script instead of depending on PowerShellGet (in case a newer version breaks things).
-I should actually do that for all the modules used in this project)
+I should actually do that for all the modules used in this project...

 ##Credits